zriyansh/signoz.io/docs/instrumentation/javascript.md

 ```bash
 OTEL_EXPORTER_OTLP_HEADERS="signoz-access-token=<SIGNOZ_INGESTION_KEY>" node -r ./tracing.js app.js
 ```

+`SIGNOZ_INGESTION_KEY` is the API token provided by SigNoz.
+You can find your ingestion key from SigNoz cloud account details sent on your email.

 Step 4.
 You can validate if your application is sending traces to SigNoz cloud [here](#validating-instrumentation-by-checking-for-traces).